Peter Drucker Quotes

 Wisdom from the giant of giants!

 Searching for Peter Drucker quotes?
 Peter Drucker (1909 to 2005) influenced management thinking like few others.
-In our view his ideas should be essential reading on any MBA program or any business degrees.
+In our view his ideas should be essential reading for any manager or student of management.

 In addition to the excellent selection of quotes below, you’ll also find many articles on this site which use Peter Drucker quotes to illustrate a point.
 Few have put things better than Drucker.
 For example, we discuss Drucker’s advice on looking to the future in our article: “Business Goal Setting Using the F Plan“.
 We also relate several of Drucker’s stories which powerfully illustrate his thinking on management.

 In The Key Success Factor in Getting Things Done we use Drucker’s story about William Pitt the Younger to illustrate what really matters in management.

 Some of Drucker’s thoughts on real leadership are distilled in a story about motivation in the workplace.
 This article asks the question – how do you define your work?
 Drucker’s story helps to answer that challenging but critical question.

 We’ve included a wider selection of links to our articles built on Drucker’s wisdom at the end of this page.
 Surely the best place to start though is here, with some of Drucker’s most insightful quotes.
 They are as relevant for practicing managers, as they are for those studying a business and management degree, or those doing both on an executive MBA program.